jiang18/mph/minque.md

 ---

 ## Input files
 - \-\-grm_list: a space-delimited text file without header.
-The first column lists the filename prefix of precomputed GRMs.
+The first column lists the filename prefix of GRMs.
+The second column is optional and can list GRM label or initial VC value.
 - \-\-phenotype: a CSV file with a header line.
 The first column must be the individual ID.
 - \-\-covariate_file: a CSV file with a header line.
 The first column must be the individual ID.
 The covariate file is optional.